Uncertainty Quantification for Prior-Data Fitted Networks using Martingale Posteriors: Introduction

 \section{Introduction}

 Prior-data fitted networks (PFNs) are foundation models \citep{hollmann2023tabpfn,mueller2022transformers} that allow for in-context learning, i.e., the ability to learn at inference time without any parameter updates \citep{garg2022can}.
 TabPFN, a transformer pre-trained on synthetic data for in-context learning on tabular datasets, has recently attracted a lot of interest.
-TabPFN \citep{hollmann2023tabpfn, hollmann2025accurate} and extensions such as TuneTables \citep{feuer2024tunetables} and LocalPFN \citep{thomas2024retrieval} have been shown to achieve state-of-the-art performance on tabular benchmarks by pre-training on purely synthetic data.
+TabPFN \citep{hollmann2023tabpfn, hollmann2025accurate} and related variants such as TuneTables \citep{feuer2024tunetables}, LocalPFN \citep{thomas2024retrieval}, or TabICL \citep{qu2025tabicl, qu2026tabiclv2} have been shown to achieve state-of-the-art performance on tabular benchmarks by pre-training on purely synthetic data.
 Since PFNs and extensions learn in-context, there is no need for further model (fine-)tuning on the inference task.

 Recent extensions of PFNs allow their applicability to large datasets \citep{feuer2024tunetables}, the use of PFN ``priors'' for latent variable models \citep{reuter2025transformerslearnbayesianinference}, and simultaneously minimizing bias and variance to improve their performance \citep{liu2025tabpfn}.
-PFNs are also related to simulation-based inference and amortized inference but have slightly different goals and do not amortize across a single but multiple datasets \citep{reuter2025transformerslearnbayesianinference}.
+PFNs are also related to simulation-based inference and amortized inference, but have slightly different goals and do not amortize across a single but multiple datasets \citep{reuter2025transformerslearnbayesianinference}.
 While introduced as a Bayesian method and approximation to the posterior predictive, PFNs can also be interpreted as pre-tuned untrained predictors \citep{nagler2023statistical}.
 This also relates to the question of what uncertainty PFN models can provide.

 PFNs approximate the posterior predictive distribution for the label given some feature values.
 Despite the name, this only yields point estimates of the most relevant predictive quantities, such as the conditional mean or quantiles.
 Due to the complex nature of PFNs, it is difficult to assess the uncertainty of these point estimates.
+This explains why, despite the practical relevance, methods for such uncertainty assessment are currently lacking.

+In this article, we propose a principled and efficient method to construct Bayesian posteriors for such estimates using the idea of \emph{Martingale Posteriors} \citep[MPs;][]{fong2023martingale}.